- Common uses

 Regorafenib may cause liver damage, which may be severe or life-threatening.
 Tell your doctor if you have or have ever had liver disease.
 If you experience any of the following symptoms, call your doctor immediately: yellowing of the skin or eyes, nausea, vomiting, dark colored urine, pain in the upper right part of the stomach, extreme tiredness, unusual bleeding or bruising, lack of energy, loss of appetite, flu-like symptoms, or a change in sleep habits.

-Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests to check your response to regorafenib.
+Keep all appointments with the laboratory.
+Your doctor will order certain lab tests before and during your treatment to be sure that it is safe for you to take regorafenib and to check your body's response to the medication.

 WHY is this medicine prescribed?

 Regorafenib is used to treat colon and rectal cancer (cancer that begins in the large intestine or the rectum) that has spread to other parts of the body in people who have not been treated successfully with certain other medications.
+It is also used to treat gastrointestinal stromal tumors (GIST; a type of tumor that grows in the stomach, intestine [bowel], or esophagus [tube that connects the throat with the stomach]) in people who were not treated successfully with certain other medications.
+Regorafenib is also used to treat hepatocellular carcinoma (HCC; a type of liver cancer) in people who were previously treated with sorafenib (Nexafar).
 Regorafenib is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
-This helps slow or stop the spread of cancer cells.
+This helps to slow or stop the spread of cancer cells.

 Are there OTHER USES for this medicine?